Later generations of Egyptians still recognized Mentuhotep's

 Perhaps

-So let us now take a closer look at this mortuary complex of the
+So let us now take a closer look at the mortuary complex of the

 -